 Additionally, chiropractic adjustments will provide increased blood flow, allowing your body to more efficiently “flush” and detoxify as it fights infection.
 This will also support strong muscle and organ functions, and help to fight that “sick and sluggish” feeling.

 Adjustments also release endorphins that have a calming and relaxing effect on the body.
 A body under stress does not heal well, which is why bed rest is often prescribed for a variety of illnesses.
-Regular chiropractic adjustments when you aren’t feeling well will help to de-stress
+Regular chiropractic adjustments when you aren’t feeling well will help to de-stress the body and allow for faster healing.

 Science also suggests chiropractic care may increase levels of Immunoglobulin A in the body, an antibody directly connected to the mucosal immune system which protects the mucous membranes in our bodies from infection.